U.S. Route 45 in Kentucky: Route description

 US 45 enters Kentucky at Fulton in Fulton County where it travels around the west side and then north side of town before entering Hickman County.
-It travels just to the south and east of the Purchase Parkway as it passes briefly through Hickman County and into Graves County.
+It travels just to the south and east of I-69 as it passes briefly through Hickman County and into Graves County.
 In Graves County US 45 travels northeast and passes through the communities of Water Valley and Wingo.
 Roughly 7 mi northeast of Wingo, US 45 passes through Mayfield where it forms an intersection with US 45 Bypass before passing through the heart of town.
 Just north of town, US 45 intersects US 45 Bypass and Purchase Parkway and becomes a four-lane divided highway as it turns toward the north.
 US 45 continues northward through rural sections of Graves County and into McCracken County.
 The previous routing between these two points is now designated Kentucky Route 1241.
 In McCracken County, US 45 passes through Lone Oak and then passes under I-24 as it enters Paducah.
 In Paducah, US 45 forms intersections with US 60, US 62, US 60 Business, I-24 Business, and US 45 Business as it passes through the western part of town.
 US 45 crosses the Ohio River via the Brookport Bridge into Illinois 51.880 mi from the Tennessee state line.